 Accounts Receivable.
 Accounts receivable are stated at cost, net of an allowance.
-The Company establishes an allowance for doubtful accounts for accounts receivable to ensure the Company has not overstated receivable balances due to uncollectibility.
-The Company determines the need for an allowance based on a variety of factors, including the length of time receivables are past due, macroeconomic conditions, historical experience and the financial condition of customers, and other debtors.
+The Company establishes an allowance for doubtful accounts for accounts receivable to ensure the Company has not overstated receivable balances due to potential uncollectibility.
+The Company determines the need for an allowance based on a variety of factors, including the length of time receivables are past due, macroeconomic conditions, historical experience and the financial condition of customers and other debtors.

 Clearing Fund.
-Margin deposits and participant contributions are maintained within the clearing fund on the Statements of Financial Condition due to the benefits and risk ownership being accrued to the Company.
-Deposits and contributions may be in the form of cash and cash equivalents or securities.
+Margin deposits and participant contributions are maintained within the clearing fund on the Statements of Financial Condition due to the benefits and risk ownership being incurred to the Company.
+Deposits and contributions may be in the form of cash and cash equivalents and securities.
 These deposits may be applied to satisfy obligations of the depositing participant, other participants, or the Company as provided in the Company rules.

 Cash Deposits and Investments in Marketable Securities.
-Deposits may be invested overnight in reverse repurchase agreements, commercial paper, money market funds, and interest-bearing deposits.
-FICC invests available Clearing Fund cash deposits principally in overnight reverse repurchase agreements.
-Reverse repurchase agreements provide for FICC's delivery of cash in exchange for securities having a fair value, which is at least 102% of the amount of the agreements.
+Deposits may be invested in overnight reverse repurchase agreements, commercial paper bank sweep deposits, money market funds, direct obligations of the U.S. Government and bank deposits.
+Overnight reverse repurchase agreements provide for FICC's delivery of cash in exchange for securities having a fair value, which is at least 102% of the amount of the agreements.
 Securities purchased under overnight reverse repurchase agreements are typically U.S. Treasury and agency securities.
 Overnight reverse repurchase agreements are recorded at the contract amounts.
-Any interest earned on these investments are accrued and included within interest income in the Statements of Income.
-Any amounts that were passed through to participants are included as refunds to participants.
+Any interest earned on these investments is accrued and passed through to participants within interest income in the Statements of Income.

 Other Deposits, at Fair Value.
 Securities may include U.S. Treasury Securities, U.S. agency-issued debt securities, and U.S. agency residential mortgage-backed securities.
-Any interests earned on these investments are accrued and is included within interest income in the Statements of Income.
-Any amounts that were passed through to participants are included as refunds to participants.
-Refer to Note 9 Fair Value Measurements, for additional details of the fair value classification and measurement of these instruments.
+Any interests earned on these investments is accrued and passed through to participants within interest income in the Statements of Income.
+Refer to Note 7, Fair Value Measurements, for additional details of the fair value classification and measurement of these instruments.